mossgreen/mossgreen.github.io/_posts/2018-03-13-String-and-one-step-further.md

 " VALUES(?, ?,?,?)";
 ```

-In this case, we should not use String "+" concatenation.
+In this case, we should use String "+" concatenation.
 However, if we need to do logic in a loop, then we shall use StringBuilder.

 ## References